Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: SI Materials and Methods

 \subsection{Statistics}

-Unless otherwise indicated, errorbars represent a 95\% confidence interval estimated from 1000 bootstrap samples.
-All probability distributions were empirically estimated using kernel density methods in MathWorks Matlab with a bandwidth automatically selected using Silverman's rule of thumb \cite{Silverman1986}.
+Unless otherwise indicated, errorbars and confidence intervals represent the 2.5\% and 97.5\% percentiles (spanning the 95\% confidence interval) estimated from 1000 bootstrap samples.
+All probability distributions were empirically estimated using kernel density methods in Python's Seaborn package with a bandwidth automatically selected using Scott's rule of thumb [S15].
+Tabulated mean values of the effective diffusivity model and the motility model (Table \ref{Table S-MotilityParameters}-\ref{Table S-ReversalStateDynamicsParameters}) represent geometric rather than arithmetic means was used as the parameters varied log-normally.